KCL-Health-NLP/artificialMHR/README.md

-# ImitationGame
+# Artificial MHR

-Preprocessing and text classification scripts to reproduce experiments to generate synthetic MIMIC-III EHRs.
+Preprocessing and text classification scripts to reproduce experiments to generate synthetic clinical text out of MIMIC-III EHRs.